JieDuTQS/PPDOCK/README.md

 The original PDBbind 2020 dataset can be downloaded from http://www.pdbbind.org.cn.

+If you have a molecule file in .sdf or .mol2 format and a protein file in .pdb format, and you want to use PPDOCK for pocket prediction or protein-ligand blind docking, you can use the dataset construction scripts provided in the dataset_creation folder.
+In general, running scripts 1 to 4 in sequence will complete the data construction process.
+However, please note that the preprocessing of molecules and proteins is relatively complex.
+We recommend first understanding how the dataset construction scripts work before adapting them to your own data files.

 ## Train
 ### Data preprocessing
 1. Download dataset from [link](https://zenodo.org/records/11352521)